Xenrathe/Rails-bark_book/README.md

 ### Production
 * Make password visible
-* Rework barks so it's not re-rendering the turbo frame unnecessarily.
-Only update DB but then everything else (sound, increment) is client-side.
 * Barks and Comments should be destroyed when the barkable or commentable is destroyed
 * Some bug with window controller
 * Flash messages for login aren't being displayed right away so appear in weird spots